toothbrushing, a child's diet plays a key role in overall dental health.

 Often, sugar is the biggest villain.
 The longer and more frequently your child's teeth are exposed to sugar, the greater the risk of cavities.
 "Sticky sugar" foods such as sticky caramel, toffee, gum, and dried fruit—particularly when it stays in the mouth and bathes the teeth in sugar for hours—could do serious damage.

-- Make sure to always brush your child's teeth after a sugary food item.
+Make sure to always brush your child's teeth after a sugary food item.

-- Do not allow young children to have any sugar-containing liquid in a sippy cup for a prolonged period.
+Do not allow young children to have any sugar-containing liquid in a sippy cup for a prolonged period.
 See

 How to Cut Down on Sweets

 Almost everyone naturally enjoys sweets, and your child is no different.
-Like other human beings, she was born with a taste for sugar, and she's already quite sensitive to different concentrations of sweetness.
-Offer her a yam and a baked potato, and she'll take the yam every time.
-Give her a choice between the yam and a cookie, and
+Children are born with a taste for sugar, and they are already quite sensitive to different concentrations of sweetness.
+Offer children a yam and a baked potato, and they'll take the yam every time.
+Give kids a choice between the yam and a cookie, and

-Rest assured, it's not your fault if she makes a beeline for the candy and ice cream when you'd rather she take a piece of cheese.
-But it is your responsibility to limit her access to sweets and to provide a diet made up of more
+Rest assured, it's not your fault if your kids make a beeline for the candy and ice cream when you'd rather they take a piece of cheese instead.
+But limiting access to sweets and providing a diet made up of more

 Some studies show that children who watch over twenty-two hours of TV per week (over three hours of screen time a day) have a greater tendency to become obese.
 Children are extremely receptive to ads for sugary cereals and sweets, especially after they've visited other homes where these foods are served.

-low-sodium, low-sugar, and low-fat products.
-Eventually he'll become accustomed to healthful foods, which may make him less susceptible to the temptation of the more sugary, salty, or greasy ones.
+low-sodium, low-sugar, and low-fat products at home.
+Eventually kids become accustomed to healthy foods, which may make them less susceptible to the temptation of the more sugary, salty, or greasy ones.